Our social circles shape our lives more profoundly than we often realize.

 The Chronic Victim views life through a negative lens, always casting themselves as the victim of unfortunate circumstances.

-They rarely take responsibility for their choices, blaming others or external events for their problems.
+They never take responsibility for their choices, blaming others or external events for their problems.

 Conversations with them often revolve around their misfortunes, with little room for solutions or positive action.